 In order for App Ribbons to function, a relationship must exist between the two base tables of the app.

-In the above Rewards example, there needs to be a relationship between the Contacts table and the Rewards table in order for points to appear in the Contact's app ribbon.
+In the above Rewards example, there needs to be a relationship between the Contacts table and the Rewards table in order for rewards to appear in the Contact's app ribbon.

 Specifically, the Rewards table must have a dropdown field from the Contacts table.
 Note in the below diagram, the Rewards table has a dropdown field called